 - Tomatoes: I used a box of Pomi Italian tomatoes because that's what I had in the pantry.
 If you use whole canned tomatoes, just throw the tomatoes into the pan with the juices and crush them gently with your cooking spoon.
 There is no need to make Puttanesca sauce super-fine like a marinara;.
 Puttanesca is meant to have texture and be somewhat "rustic."

 - Olives.
 My favorite olives are the bright green, relatively mild, buttery Castelveltrano olives, but use whatever you like, green or black.
-Kalamata olives are more intense; California ripe olives, which I used in these pictures, are milder.
-Starting with pitted olives is easier, but if you already have whole olives, just lightly crush them with the side of your knife, and pit them by hand.
+Kalamata olives are more intensely briny and oily.
+California ripe olives, which I used in these pictures, are milder.
+Starting with pitted olives is easier, but if you have whole olives, just lightly crush them with the side of your knife, and pit them by hand.
 You don't need to chop the olives any more than that.

 - Capers.
 Use the small, non-pareil capers in liquid brine.
 If you use capers in dry salt, soak the capers in plain water for about 15 minutes.
 This store brand is organic.